RaymondNwambuonwo/Code-Differently-Front-End-Track/JavaScript/Loops/Loops Lab.md

 - If the value of `a` is even, print out "`a` is an even number".
 - If the value of `a` is odd, print out "`a` is an odd number".

 **Prompt 7:** Write a for loop that will iterate from 0 to 10.
-For each iteration of the for loop, it will multiply the number by 9 and log the result
+For each iteration of the for loop, it will multiply the number by 9 and log the result.

+**Prompt 8:** Write a `do...while` loop that increments `i` by 2 as long as `i` is less than 20.

+**Prompt 9:** Write a while loop that counts from 5 to 20 and prints each number to the console.

+**Prompt 10:** Write a while loop to count from 20 to 0.
+Log each number to the console.

+**Prompt 11:** Write a while loop that uses the `prompt` function that will continue to ask the user for the magic number until they enter the number 8.

+**Prompt 12:** Write a `do while` loop that iterates at least once and reiterates until `i` is no longer less than 5.

+## Submission
+You will need to submit a pull request for submission.